atinfo/awesome-test-automation/ruby-test-automation.md

 ## Useful libs

 * [parallel_tests](https://github.com/grosser/parallel_tests) - Speedup Test::Unit + RSpec + Cucumber by running parallel on multiple CPUs (or cores).
 ParallelTests splits tests into even groups(by number of tests or runtime) and runs each group in a single process with its own database.
+* [headless](https://github.com/leonid-shevtsov/headless) - Is the Ruby interface for Xvfb.
+It allows you to create a headless display straight from Ruby code, hiding some low-level action.
+It can also capture images and video from the virtual framebuffer.

 # Resources